To give real service, you must add something which cannot be bought or measured with money, and that is sincerity and integrity-Douglas Adams.

-As a security measure, the service provider had erected a 2-way window at each of their service counters -I’m guessing here, that previously they had some negative interactions and that this barrier was to protect the CSRs from verbal and physical abuse.
+As a security measure, the company erected a 2-way window at each of their payment counters - maybe they'd had some negative interactions with their "Public" (I’m guessing here), and this barrier was probably to protect their CSRs from verbal and/or physical abuse.

-Looking back, I realize that should have been my cue to simply walk out and go on with the rest of my errands.
+Looking back, I realize it should have been my cue to simply walk out and go on with the rest of my errands-and my life.

-Nevertheless, I was shocked, when one of their CSRs determined that the best (and I guess to her mind) only way to attract her customers’ attention was to rap very loudly on the glass partition with her pen.
+Nevertheless, I was still shocked, when one of the reps determined that the best (and I guess to her mind) only way to attract her customers’ attention was to rap very loudly on the glass partition with her pen.

-This action, which was both discourteous and unnecessary, spoke volumes about her care and concern for those she was serving since both parties could both see and hear each other clearly.
+This action, which was both discourteous and unnecessary, spoke volumes about her care and concern for those she was serving-especially since both parties could see and hear each other clearly.

-We all hear the stories - the clerk that is more interested in her nails than your purchase; or the barista who rolls her eyes when you place your order; the failed attempts at familiarity-where females are addressed as ‘moms’/ ‘mother’/ ‘tants’ / ‘tanty’/ ‘famalee’
+We've all heard the stories - the clerk that's more interested in her nails than your purchase, the barista who rolls her eyes when you place your order, the failed attempts at "familiarity"-with females being addressed as ‘moms’/ ‘mother’/ ‘tants’ / ‘tanty’/ ‘famalee’

 The ‘finished product’- the trained person will now have to replicate these newly